Apologies, but no results were found.

 School of NursingOther Titles: Associate Dean - Professional Practice & Engagement - FHSD

 Office: ART 342

-Manuela Reekie is the Assistant Director for the School of Nursing and the Associate Dean for the Faculty of Health and Social Development.
-As a tenured Senior Instructor, Manuela holds a BSc.
-Biology from the University of Victoria, BSN from UBC, and MN from the University of Calgary.
+Manuela Reekie is the Associate Dean for the Faculty of Health and Social Development.
+As a tenured Associate Professor of Teaching, Manuela holds a BSc. from the University of Victoria, BSN from UBC, and MN from the University of Calgary.
 She has clinical background experience in Pediatric nursing with a focus on neurosciences, oncology and palliative care.
 Her current focus is on educational leadership – working with mentoring faculty, supporting students, and curriculum development.